Puttu gets delicious when stuffed with mussel and squid…

 - Salt- two pinches

-- In a clay pot or non-stick cooking pan, combine the squid, mussel along with coarsely ground coconut, cumin seeds, garlic, ginger, green chilies, curry leaves, tamarind, coconut oil and salt.
+- In a clay pot or non-stick pan, combine the squid & mussels along with grated coconut, turmeric powder, cumin seeds, garlic, ginger, green chilies, curry leaves, tamarind, coconut oil and salt.

-- Cover the pan with its lid and cook till the squid and mussels have cooked well.
+- Cover the pan with a lid and cook over medium heat for 20 minutes until the squid and mussels have cooked well.

 - In a large bowl, combine the rice flour and salt.